superlioning/SIRC-website/src/work/what-is-a-disability.md

 ---
-title: 'What is a disability?'
+title: 'What is a disability'
 summary: 'Exploring the concept of disability as a social construct and its impact in the digital world.'
 displayOrder: 1
 featured: true